Preliminary Administrative Services Credential

 - Application to department chair and subsequent approval by department

-- Possession of a valid basic teaching credential or a services credential with a specialization in pupil personnel, health or librarian services as specified in the State of California Education Code, and verification of three years of successful full-time experience utilizing the qualifying credential
+- Possession of a valid basic teaching credential or a services credential with a specialization in pupil personnel, health or librarian services as specified in the State of California Education Code, and verification of 5 years of successful full-time experience utilizing the qualifying credential

 - Written verification of desirable personal and professional characteristics for administrative service